blue3635/Conqueror-s-Workshop/README.md

-This is just the source code for the Conqueror's Workshop website, this is not the game.
+This is the Conqueror's Workshop website, this is not the game.